Tarzan and the Lost Safari: Notes

 The film contains more allusions to the Burroughs novels than usual for a Tarzan movie of the period, including the ape man's brief account of his origin to the female lead (which echoes Burroughs' version, however the she-ape who raised him is incorrectly identified as “Kerchak”).
 The film also uses Opar, though reducing the grand lost city as described by Burroughs to a generic native village.
 A male lion seen resting with Tarzan near the start of the film is referred to as “Numa”, a term used for male lions in the Burroughs series.
 Tarzan, while retaining his then-customary film characterization as an inarticulate simpleton, nevertheless displays considerable shrewdness and resource, foreshadowing the restoration in later movies of Burroughs' original concept of an intelligent, multitalented ape man.

-The film earned $915,000 in the US and Canada and $1.4 million elsewhere, resulting in a profit of $432,000.
+The film earned $915,000 in the US and Canada and $1.4 million elsewhere, making MGM a profit of $432,000.